PankajSubedi/todo-app-privacy-policy-/README.md

 Introduction

-Our privacy policy will help you understand what information we collect at QR Scanner And Generator, how Tick: Next ToDo uses it, and what choices you have.
+Our privacy policy will help you understand what information we collect at Tick: Next ToDo, how Tick: Next ToDo uses it, and what choices you have.

 Pankaj Subedi built the Tick: Next ToDo app as a free app.
 This SERVICE is provided by Pankaj Subedi at no cost and is intended for use as is.